Bardia National Park

 Bardia National Park harbors prime habitats of Royal Bengal Tiger (Panthera tigris), Grater One-HORNED Rhinoceros (Rhinocers unicornis), Asian Wild Elephant (Elephas maximus), Swamp Deer (Cervus duvaucelii), Black Buck (Antelope cervicarpa), Gangetic Dolphin (Platanista gangetca), Hispid Hare (Caprologus hispidus), Common Leopard (Panthera pardus), Hog Deer (Axis axis), and Barking Deer (Muntiacus muntjak).
 Considering the suitability of the habitat inside BNP, the Greater One-horned Rhinoceros were translocated from Chitwan National Park in 1986, 1991, 1999, 2000, 2001, 2002, 2016, and 2017 to create a second viable population in Nepal.
 Similarly, efforts have been started to make it the second viable population for Swamp Deer.

 Bardia National Park offers a variety of wilderness experiences in its vast undisturbed landscapes.
 About 70% of the forest area is covered by Sal forest (Shorea robusta), and the remaining areas entertain grassland and riverine forests.
 A total of 56 species of mammals, 438 species of birds, 52 species of herpetofauna, and 121 species of fishes have been recorded from the park.
-In addition numbers of migratory bird species visit the park area making BNP an ideal wildlife tourism destination.
+In addition number of migratory bird species visit the parking area making BNP an ideal wildlife tourism destination.

 Things to do in Bardia National Park